-13.1 The Council has a large budget gap forecast in future years.
-It will need to improve its financial position in order to become financially resilient.
-We may see an improvement in the 2022/23 position, following the completion of the NNDR1 later this month, but this is currently uncertain and there are many factors which affect the Business Rates Retention figure including the risk of appeals.
-We must seek to replenish our reserves and we must ensure that new income streams are prioritised and brought forward as soon as possible, following appropriate due diligence.

-- 13.2 We do have some promising projects which have been proposed by budget holders/managers and we need to focus our attentions on our medium term resilience, rather than limiting our attention to a one-year window.
-This medium term focus is made additionally difficult by the one-year settlement from Central Government and the regular delays to the Fair Funding Review; the Business Rates reset and; the review of the New Homes Bonus Scheme. - 13.3 We are therefore, clearly, not the only council to face difficulties in the medium term and continued lobbying by the LGA for multi-year settlements draw attention to the need for certainty, to enable us to plan effectively and reassure ourselves and our stakeholders that we can continue to provide services without having to look for further cuts.
+- 13.1 The Council has a budget gap forecast in future years and will need to improve its financial position in order to remain financially resilient.
+The Council must seek to replenish its reserves and must ensure that new income streams are prioritised and brought forward as soon as possible, following appropriate due diligence. - 13.2 The Council does have some promising projects which have been proposed by budget holders/managers and there is a need to focus attention on medium term resilience, rather than limiting attention to a one-year window.
+This medium term focus is made additionally difficult by the one-year settlement from Central Government and the regular delays to the Fair Funding Review, the Business Rates reset and the review of the New Homes Bonus Scheme. - 13.3 This Council is, therefore, clearly not the only Council to face difficulties in the medium term and continued lobbying by the LGA for multi-year settlements draw attention to the need for certainty, to enable effective planning and reassure ourselves and our stakeholders that we can continue to provide services without having to look for further cuts.